ceteri/exelixi/README.md

 * initializes the pool of Executors
 * iterates through the phases of each generation (selection/mutation, breeding, evaluation, reporting, shuffle)
 * restores state for itself or for any Executor after a failure
-* reports results at any point -- including final results after an algorithm terminates
+* reports results at any point -- including final results after an algorithm run terminates

 Resources allocated for each Executor must be sufficient to support a Population subset of _n_pop_ / _n_exe_ Individuals.